forstmeier/numermatic/README.md

 ## About :sunglasses:

-`numermatic` is a platform for training Numerai models in the cloud.
-It is a simple, easy to use, and free to use API hosted in your own AWS account.
+`numermatic` is a platform for training [Numerai](https://numer.ai/) models in the cloud.
+It provides a free to use API hosted in your own AWS account.

 ## Setup :nerd_face: